umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Project-settings/index.md

 From here you can see the payment history for your roject, change the credit card, as well as download the latest invoices or for a specific month.

 :::note
-This only applies to new customers on Umbraco Cloud, for old projects, the invoices and payment history is still available from the [Umbraco Shop](https://shop.umbraco.com/profile/sign-in).
+This only applies to new customers on Umbraco Cloud after the 28th of April, for old projects, the invoices and payment history is still available from the [Umbraco Shop](https://shop.umbraco.com/profile/sign-in).
 :::

 ## [Usage](../Usage/)